malleswarigelli/Chest_Disease_Image_Classification_/README.md

 ## The project workflows were as follows:

 - Data Ingestion: We ingested the CT scan images from Google drive using `gdown` package.
 Images were preprocessed to remove any noise and normalize the pixel values.
-- Prepare Base Model: We prepared a base CNN model using a pre-trained model, VGG16, then fine-tuned this model on our dataset.
+- Prepare Base Model: We prepared a base CNN model using a pre-trained model, VGG16.
+Then customized VGG16 model to train on our dataset (dropped dense layer, added custom dense layer since our dataset had only two classes).
-- Model Trainer: We trained the CNN model on the prepared dataset.
+- Model Trainer: We trained the custom CNN model on the prepared dataset.
 Then, used a training-validation split to ensure the model's generalization capabilities.
 - Model Evaluation: We evaluated the model's performance on a test dataset.
 We calculated metrics like accuracy, precision, recall, and F1-score.
 - MLflow Integration: We integrated MLflow with the model trainer and evaluator components.
 This allowed us to track the experiments and manage the models effectively.
 - DVC Pipeline: We integrated DVC with the data ingestion, model trainer, and evaluator components.
 This ensured reproducibility and collaboration among the team members.